Motion to Take Note

 The noble Baroness, Lady Bakewell, raised resilience.
 It looks as though we are going to have changes in rainfall due to climate change.
 This could mean droughts and severe rainfall.
 How do we capture it so that, when we have to endure floods, we can work the system to use that water appropriately and to best advantage?
 This is going to be a vital element of protecting the environment.
 As all noble Lords said, we need to reduce demand as part of the process.
 We have to engage with ourselves, as well as with everyone outside this Chamber, on reducing our consumption of water.
 We should be looking at how other countries are dealing with the demands of increasing populations, perhaps climate change and using water wisely.

 The National Infrastructure Commission sets out very good arguments for increasing resilience further.
-As the Environment Agency develops its national framework, we expect to test what is needed and what it would cost to increase to prepare from a one in 200-year drought to a one in 500.
+As the Environment Agency develops its national framework, we expect to test what is needed and what it would cost to increase preparedness for a one in 200-year drought to a one in 500.
 The current draft national policy statement alludes to this but, assimilating what your Lordships’ and others will say, the final draft can make this particularly clear.
 The noble Lord, Lord Adonis, intervened on the contributions of the noble Baroness, Lady Bakewell, and my noble friend Lady McIntosh about mandatory metering.

 Where the Environment Agency has designated a water company as “water stressed” it can consider mandatory metering if appropriate.
 We will be consulting in coming weeks on further changes.
 It is very interesting to see the statistics from water companies on proposals for leakages and on metering numbers.
 We need to look at the evidence: the evidence for metering is self-evident if we are all to reduce our water consumption, but we also need to be mindful in that arena that some vulnerable parts of the community probably need a disproportionate amount of water compared to others.